-- Bachelor's degree in nursing, OR, associate degree in nursing with a baccalaureate degree in another field
+- B.S. in Nursing OR associate's degree in nursing with B.S./B.A. in another field*

 - RN license and Vermont RN license eligibility